gavinrozzi/grwebsite/content/home/projects.md

 date = "2016-04-20T00:00:00"

 title = "Projects"
-subtitle = "Things I am working on"
+subtitle = "Things I am working on or have created"

 # Order that this section will appear in.
 weight = 50